aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 SOCI snapshotter parallel mode can be enabled and configured in Bottlerocket through the [Settings API](https://bottlerocket.dev/en/os/1.44.x/api/settings/container-runtime-plugins/#tag-soci-parallel-pull-configuration).

-In Bottlerocket, SOCI's data dir is configured at `/var/lib/soci-snapshotter`, to take advantage of instances with NVMe disks, we will need to configure ephemeral storage through Bottlerocket's Settings API, with `[settings.bootstrap-commands.k8s-ephemeral-storage]` as you can see below, we added `/var/lib/soci-snapshotter` as a bind dir.

 ```yaml
 apiVersion: karpenter.k8s.aws/v1
 kind: EC2NodeClass